GOATACRE maintained their unbeaten start to life in Premier Two with a comprehensive 82-run victory over Chippenham at Hardenhuish Park.

 “He was run out for nought when we were batting, but we had him in the team for his bowling and he showed exactly why.”

-The visitors won the toss and chose to bat, and made the best possible start as Wiltshire’s Kilbee and Pocock shared an opening stand of 94, before Pocock was caught for 29 off the bowling of Trevor Lloyd.
+The visitors won the toss and chose to bat, and made the best possible start as Wiltshire’s Kilbee and Pocock shared an opening stand of 94, before Pocock was caught for 29 off the bowling of

 Lloyd struck again soon after to remove Kilbee for 48, and after Luke Edwards added 11 before being caught, Jack Haines accelerated the innings with a swift 46 off 52 balls.

-Kevin Isles and Joe Tillyer were both removed by Uzi Qureshi for single figures, but wicket keeper Sam Parish got things going again with a run-a-ball 30 before eventually being trapped lbw by Bates.
+Kevin Isles and Joe Tillyer were both removed by Uzi Qureshi for single figures, but wicket keeper Sam Parish got things going again with a run-a-ball 30 before eventually being trapped lbw by

 Brad Dawson was out for five and Watchman and Gibbens both scored ducks, but Goatacre posted a target of 229.